kahunmedical/api/docs/casesapi.md

 The summary can be used to copy Kahun’s output to an external system, for example, as a case note to an EHR system.

-Here is the basic structure of the summary JSON document
+Here is the basic structure of the summary JSON document <a id="summary-format"></a>

 ```json
 {